What is Summit House?

 How Does it Work?

-Once a prospective resident completes the application process they will begin living in a Summit House—as of now we have only a men’s house, but we will be looking to open a house for women in the future.
+Once a prospective resident completes the application process they will begin living in a Summit House.
 The first 30 days is treated as a trial run.
 If all goes well, and the residents and new arrival agree, they will be enrolled for the full year-long commitment.

 Once a house has reached an agreed-upon number of residents, currently four to five, we begin a year-long cycle of phases.
 Ideally each resident will be working on the same phase at the same time.
 However, residents may be admitted to the house on a case-by-case basis at any point during the year.